One True Voice – Shakespeare’s (Way With) Words

 In the aftermath of Popstars: The Rivals, Girls Aloud forged ahead and by mid-2003 had racked up a hit single and album.
 One True Voice, on the other hand, …well, they had Shakespeare’s (Way With) Words.
 The group’s second single remains one of the most bafflingly brilliant moments of pop self-sabotage to occur in the ‘00s.

-Yet despite its conceptual flaws, we love Shakespeare’s (Way With) Words.
-The track has the same sort of high-tempo pop beat that was commonplace in the late ’90s but had fallen by the wayside somewhat.
-It doesn’t really do anything besides pulse and crash every so often to announce the transition from verse to chorus – otherwise, it’s just there to give the song relentless energy with minimal deviance.
-And we can’t ignore the lyrics.
-Oh, the lyrics.
-Lines like: “I would write a sonnet, put your name upon it” and “In my heart I am a poet, don’t know how to show it” could only exist so unashamedly within the confines of pop music.
-A few years earlier and these lyrics would make absolute sense – as would the references to Romeo and Juliet – and most people wouldn’t have batted an eyelid.
-But in 2003 pop music had started to grow up a bit and yesterday’s norm had begun to be perceived as naff – and when compared to the much cooler image adopted by Girls Aloud, the difference was inescapably palpable.
-Taken out of context, Shakespeare’s (Way With) Words is not markedly worse than many songs from the bubblegum pop era.
-But Sound Of The Underground had already led many critics to consider One True Voice as old-fashioned, and this single did little to abate that image.
+Yet despite the conceptual flaws, Shakespeare’s (Way With) Words is innocuously fun.
+It has a high-tempo pop beat that was commonplace in the late ’90s but had fallen by the wayside somewhat.
+The production does little besides pulse and crash every so often to announce the transition from verse to chorus; its purpose is to imbue the song with relentless energy from which there is minimal deviance.
+Lyrics like: “I would write a sonnet, put your name upon it” and: “In my heart I am a poet, don’t know how to show it” could only exist so sincerely within the confines of pop music, and a few years earlier most people wouldn’t have batted an eyelid at the references to Romeo and Juliet.